outbrain/cv-boostifier/CONTRIBUTING.md

 git checkout -b my-theme
 ```

-4. Go to `src/themes`, and open a new folder with the name of your theme (the name of the folder should be capitalized).
+4. Go to `src/themes`, and open a new folder with the name of your theme (the name of the folder should be in Pascal case).

 5. The new folder should include the following files: